vaye-dev/drmon/README.md

 # drmon
-monitor and failsafe automation for your draconic reactor
+monitor and failsafe automation for your draconic reactor (updated to 1.16.5 by vaye)

 ### what is this
 this is a computercraft LUA script that monitors everything about a draconic reactor, with a couple features to help keep it from exploding
-NB: This is for Minecraft 1.7.10.
-You will need to edit references within the code for any version higher to reflect any changes made to Draconic Evolution past its 1.7.10 release.

 ### tutorial